AdytaNL/graphmailer/README.md

-# GraphMailer – Microsoft Graph email plugin for Drupal
+# GraphMailer for Drupal

-This module provides a mail plugin for Drupal that sends emails using the Microsoft Graph API.
-It is designed to serve as the mail system for Webforms or other modules that rely on Drupal's Mail API.
+A simple mail plugin for Drupal that sends mail via Microsoft Graph API.

 ---

+## ⚠️ Disclaimer

+> This module was developed for internal use.
+You are free to use or adapt it under the license below, but:
+>
+> - It is **not actively maintained**
+> - **No support** is provided
+> - Use at your own risk

+Feel free to submit pull requests if you find ways to improve it — but please understand there is no guarantee of response.

+---

 ## ✅ Features

-- Sends emails using Microsoft Graph
+- Sends mail using Microsoft Graph via Client Credentials Flow
-- Supports HTML body content
+- Plug-and-play integration with the Drupal Mail System
-- Easy configuration via Drupal UI
+- Configuration via admin UI
-- Integrates with the `Webform` module or others using Drupal's Mail API
+- Supports Webform and other modules using the Mail API

 ---